Macon Medical Malpractice Lawyer

 How do I even start this process?

-What if I don’t have my records?
+What if I do not have my records?

 Will I have to testify in court?